Noctis/kickstart-app/docs/Routing.md

 # Routing

-Every Kickstart application has a collection of routes, each of which map to a specific HTTP action.
-Said collection can be found in the application's `config/routes.php` file.
+Every Kickstart application has a collection of routes, each of which map URLs to specific HTTP actions.
+Said collection can be found in the `config/routes.php` file.
 The file contains an PHP array, where each element is an `Noctis\KickStart\Http\Routing\Route` object.

 Each `Route` object specifies:

+* the HTTP method (`GET`, `POST`, etc.),
-* the URL path, e.g. `/foo` and
+* the URL (path), e.g. `/foo` and
-* the corresponding action which should be executed if a request matches this specific path.
+* the corresponding action which should be executed if a request matches this specific path and method.

 A route object may also contain a few additional pieces of information, all of which are optional:

-* a list of [PSR-7](https://www.php-fig.org/psr/psr-7/)-compliant HTTP middleware, through which the request object should pass through, before reaching the action, and
+* a list of [PSR-7](https://www.php-fig.org/psr/psr-7/)-compliant HTTP middleware, through which the request object should be passed through, before being handed over to the HTTP action, and
 * the custom request class which should be used, instead of Kickstart's standard one.

 The `Route` class offers a few static factory methods, which define the HTTP method for a given route.
 Those are: